Strongly even-cycle decomposable graphs: Introduction

 \section{Introduction}

 A graph $G$ is \emph{even-cycle decomposable} if the edge set of $G$ can be partitioned into cycles of even length.
 Even-cycle decomposable graphs have been the subject of substantial attention.
 For a summary of relevant results we refer the reader to the surveys of Jackson~\cite{jackson} or Fleischner~\cite{fleischner}.
-In addition, Huynh, Oum and Verdian-Rizi~\cite{oddk5} recently proposed a conjecture that unifies many known results on even-cycle decomposable graphs.
+In addition, Huynh, Oum and Verdian-Rizi~\cite{oddk5} recently investigated even-cycle decomposable graphs with respect to odd minors.

 In this paper we instead focus on a stronger decomposition property.
-Namely, we define a graph $G$ to be \emph{strongly even-cycle decomposable} if every subdivision of $G$ with even number of edges is even-cycle decomposable.
-Note that a strongly even-cycle decomposable graph is necessarily Eulerian and 2-connected if it has at least three vertices and no isolated vertices.
+Namely, we define a graph $G$ to be \emph{strongly even-cycle decomposable} if every subdivision of $G$ with an even number of edges is even-cycle decomposable.
+Note that a strongly even-cycle decomposable graph $G$ with $\abs{V(G)}\ge 3$ and no isolated vertices is necessarily Eulerian, loopless and $2$-connected.
+For us, an \emph{Eulerian graph} will always mean a (not necessarily connected) graph in which all vertex degrees are even.
+An \emph{anti-Eulerian graph} is a graph in which every vertex has odd degree.

 One motivation for introducing strongly even-cycle decomposable graphs is that inductive arguments tend to work more smoothly for strongly even-cycle decomposable graphs as opposed to even-cycle decomposable graphs.
 For this reason, sometimes the easiest way to prove that a graph is even-cycle decomposable is to prove that it is strongly even-cycle decomposable.
 In addition, there are indeed interesting classes of graphs that are strongly even-cycle decomposable.
-For example, Seymour \cite{planar} proved that planar graphs that satisfy the obvious necessary conditions are strongly even-cycle decomposable.
+For example, Seymour~\cite{planar} proved that planar graphs that satisfy the obvious necessary conditions are strongly even-cycle decomposable.

-\begin{THM}[Seymour \cite{planar}] Every loopless 2-connected Eulerian planar graph is strongly even-cycle decomposable. \end{THM}
+\begin{THM}[Seymour \cite{planar}] Every loopless $2$-connected Eulerian planar graph is strongly even-cycle decomposable. \end{THM}

-Theorem~\ref{planar} was generalized by Zhang \cite{nok5} to graphs having no $K_5$-minor.
+Theorem~\ref{planar} was generalized by Zhang~\cite{nok5} to graphs having no $K_5$-minor.

-\begin{THM}[Zhang \cite{nok5}] Every loopless 2-connected Eulerian $K_5$-minor-free graph is strongly even-cycle decomposable. \end{THM}
+\begin{THM}[Zhang \cite{nok5}] Every loopless $2$-connected Eulerian $K_5$-minor-free graph is strongly even-cycle decomposable. \end{THM}